Robertbolt97/Claw-with-OT-2/Pi zero wh code/README.md

 uart_listner.py starts on boot up

 The following was perfomed after the installation of the 3D printed hardware
-• The UART cable was plugged into USB-1 port
+- The UART cable was plugged into USB-1 port
-• The OT-2 was powered on and a minute was allowed for the raspberry pi wh to fully boot
+- The OT-2 was powered on and a minute was allowed for the raspberry pi wh to fully boot
-•	On the opentrons app go to devices o	three dots in top right corner o	robot settings o	advanced settings o	juypter notebook o	open terminal command
+- On the opentrons app go to devices
+  - three dots in top right corner
+  - robot settings
+  - advanced settings
+  - juypter notebook
+  - open terminal command
-•	To confirm the device is connected run the following command: o	ls /dev/ o	Look for ttyUSB0 (or subsequent number)
+- To confirm the device is connected run the following command:
+  - ls /dev/
+  - Look for ttyUSB0 (or subsequent number)
-•	If it is there run the following code to disable XON/XOFF flow control for input and output and to increase the baud rate to match the pi zero wh (this resets every time you unplug the usb or turn the OT-2 on) o	stty -F /dev/ttyUSB0 -ixon -ixoff o	stty -F /dev/ttyUSB0 speed 115200
+- If it is there run the following code to disable XON/XOFF flow control for input and output and to increase the baud rate to match the pi zero wh (this resets every time you unplug the usb or turn the OT-2 on)
+  - stty -F /dev/ttyUSB0 -ixon -ixoff
+  - stty -F /dev/ttyUSB0 speed 115200
-•	The device is now ready to run scripts
+- The device is now ready to run scripts